terrapower/armi/doc/user/inputs.rst

 """"""""""""""
 A material property can be defined not just by math, but by tabulated data.
 This is flexible, easy to use, and can better match laboratory measurements.
 Currently, ``matProps`` supports one dimensional and two dimensional tables of data, as shown in the example at the beginning of this section.
-Notice that the "type" field is used to make this distinction.
+Notice that the ``type`` field is used to make this distinction.

 These tables of data can be large and inconvienent to duplicate.
 So you can tag and name the tables of data for use